Season 1 - Genesis

 Season 11 saw the birth of the rapid-battle, and of the board championship. @endrawes0 retired from the mod team.

 This season was also a repeat of season 8 in that during the last round, the team in the lead lost a player due to being marked for cheating.
 Instead, the winners were Sexy Spidergoats (lovlas, GnarlyGoat, Poseh, glbert, PsiMaster, Tranzoo).
 Notably, this season was still tied after accounting for match points, game points, head-to-head score and number of games won; and was only decided using Sonneborn-Berger score.
+Additionally worth noting is that IM @lovlas managed a perfect score of 8.0 / 8 this season, a feat that no other player achieved on board 1 as of yet.

 The winners of the real competition though were Don't cha wish your Gelfand was hot like me?
 (TMaus, TheRatRiverTrapper, GeneralSpecific, Michael_hackett, iqb, Kraaft)